Recon-Fuzz/recon-docs/src/writing_invariant_tests/example_project.md

     Properties
 {
     /// Makes a handler have no side effects
-    /// The fuzzer will call this anyway, and because it reverts it will be removed from shrinking
+    /// The fuzzer will call this and because it reverts it will be removed from call sequences during shrinking modifier stateless() {
-    /// Replace the "withGhosts" with "stateless" to make the code clean modifier stateless() {
         _;
         revert("stateless");
     }

     function doomsday_deposit_revert(uint256 amt) public stateless asActor {
-        try points.deposit(amt) {} catch {
+        try points.deposit(amt) {
-            t(false, "Should never revert");
+            // success
+        } catch (bytes memory err) {
+            expectedError = checkError(err, Panic.arithmeticPanic); // catches the specific revert we're interested in
+            t(!expectedError, "should never revert due to under/overflow");
         }
     }
 }
 ```
+> we use the `checkError` function from the [Utils](../oss/setup_helpers.md#utils) contract to allow us to check for a particular rever message

 The handler `doomsday_deposit_revert` is what we call a doomsday test, a property that should never fail as a failure indicates the system breaking in some way.

-We use the `stateless` modifier to make it so that we don't need to track ghost variables for this test by undoing any state changes made by the function call.
+We use the `stateless` modifier so that state changes made by this function call aren't preserved because they make the same changes as the `points_deposit` function.
+Not having two handlers that make the same state changes makes it easier to debug when we have a broken call sequence because we can easily tell what the `points_deposit` function does but it's not as clear from the name what the `doomsday_deposit_revert` does.
+This ensures that the `doomsday_deposit_revert` only gets executed as a test in a call sequence for specific behavior that should never happen.

 This pattern is very useful if you want to perform extremely specific tests that would make your code more complex.